oliverpitsch/apple-product-icons/README.md

 ## Versions
 __June 2017__ - WWDC 2017 Event

-iMac Pro added.
-More to come?
-Let’s see.
-Keynote still running.
+iMac Pro and the gorgeous HomePod added.
+The HomePod comes in black and white variations, of course.

 __September 2015__ - September Event 2016